- Emotional & Physical Effects

 Bleeding and bruising problems can be caused by low blood platelet counts, known as thrombocytopenia.

-Platelets play an essential role in blood clotting.
-Cancer patients receiving chemotherapy or radiation to the major blood-forming bones, including the pelvis and spine, are most likely to develop thrombocytopenia.
+Platelets play an essential role in blood clotting (or blood coagulation).
+Cancer patients receiving chemotherapy or radiation to the major blood-forming bones, including the pelvis and spine, are more likely to develop thrombocytopenia.
 Doctors treat the condition with platelet transfusions.

 Coagulopathies and cancer

 Bleeding and bruising problems can also be caused by a coagulopathy.
-Coagulopathies are a group of conditions in which the blood lacks some component, or factor, needed for clotting.
+Coagulopathies are a group of conditions in which the blood lacks special proteins needed for clotting, called clotting factors.

-A common coagulopathy in cancer patients is Vitamin K deficiency due to poor nutrition.
-Antibiotics or poor bowel function can also cause a coagulopathy.
-Since the liver plays an important role in blood formation, patients with liver diseases, including metastatic or primary liver cancer, are at risk of developing coagulopathies, as well.
+A common coagulopathy in cancer patients is vitamin K deficiency due to poor nutrition.
+Antibiotics or poor bowel function also contribute to vitamin K deficiency.
+Since the liver plays an important role in clotting factor formation, patients with liver diseases, including metastatic or primary liver cancer, are at risk of developing coagulopathies.
+Patients taking blood thinning or anticoagulant medications can also suffer from bleeding and bruising due to the effects of these medications on normal blood.

 request an appointment online.